AP6YC/ClusterValidityIndices.jl/README.md

 All CVIs are implemented with acronyms of their literature names.
 A list of all of these are found in the [Implemented CVIs/ICVIs](#implemented-cviicvis) section.

-Then, get data from a clustering process.
+Next, get data from a clustering process.
 This is a set of samples of features that are clustered and prescribed cluster labels.

 > **Note**